Last Updated: 9 April 2020.

-To be granted Canadian citizenship, the law requires a permanent resident to reside in Canada for at least three of the past four years (1095 days).
+To be granted Canadian citizenship, the law requires a permanent resident to have been physically present in Canada for at least three of the past five years (1095 days) immediately before the date of the application.
 Most courts have called for a flexible approach to this requirement, allowing for longer physical absences from Canada so long as an applicant can prove that he or she “regularly, normally or customarily lives” or has a “centralized mode of existence” in Canada.
 While it has permitted sensitivity to the circumstances of individual permanent residents, the flexible approach has led to confusion and inconsistency, making it difficult to predict the outcome of a citizenship application where the residency requirement is not met.

 One thing that is clear is that an application based on factors other than physical presence in Canada will be carefully scrutinized.
-Recently, our firm has seen an increasing number of cases where an applicant was granted citizenship by a judge based on centralized mode of existence, and the judge’s decision was immediately appealed by Citizenship and Immigration Canada (CIC).
+Our firm has seen an increasing number of cases where an applicant was granted citizenship by a judge based on “centralized mode of existence”, and the judge’s decision was immediately appealed by Immigration, Refugees and Citizenship Canada (IRCC).
 Now more than ever, applicants must make a clear and convincing case that Canada is truly their home base.

 An application for citizenship that is not based on three years of permanent residence in Canada is never a guarantee.
 However, applicants can vastly increase their chances of a positive outcome by filing extensive evidence of ties to Canada.
 This could include evidence of property, assets, bank accounts, payment of taxes, memberships in clubs or associations, family members in Canada, frequent travel back to Canada, weak ties to other countries, or evidence that employment or education abroad is temporary.
 No one of these things is either essential or determinative, however, the more evidence of concrete ties to Canada and intention to maintain those ties, the stronger the likelihood of success.